onflow/flow-cadut/docs/api.md

 ### `clearPath(path)`

-Recursively delete contents of the provided folder and all it's contents.
+Recursively deletes contents of the provided folder and all it's contents.
 Syntax sugar for `fs.rmdirSync(path, { recursive: true })`

 #### Arguments